Personal data privacy risks

 P-002645 — North Staffordshire Combined Healthcare NHS Trust

-Ms H complains the Trust discharged her from its mental health support service without looking into the root causes of her problems and without arranging a care plan for her.
-She also complains the Trust broke data protection by losing a statement she had written that included sensitive information about …
+Ms H complained the Trust discharged her from mental health support without investigating root causes or arranging a care plan.
+She also alleged a data breach involving a lost sensitive statement.

 NHS in England